koszeggy/KGySoft.CoreLibraries/README.md

 }
 ```

-When serializing such a type we need to emit a root element explicitly and on deserialization we need to create an empty `MyComponent` instance manually:
+When serializing such an instance we need to emit a root element explicitly and on deserialization we need to create an empty `MyComponent` instance manually:

 ```cs
 var instance = new MyComponent(Guid.NewGuid()) { Person = person };